WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README2.md

 This will call the function as soon as you click on Run.
 If you click on Run you should see the word 'Score' written on the screen.

 You can change the text parameters in the ```show_score()```function to your own values to get the word 'Score' to look as you want it.
-When a turtle is created its colour is set to 'black', so this text appears in black.
+When a turtle is created its colour is set to 'black' by default, so this text appears in black.
 If you want the text in a different colour you need a line in the function to change the  colour of the ```scorer``` turtle before you *write* the text.
 (Look for other examples of changing a turtle colour in this project for how to do this.)

 Next, we'll add lines to the ```show_score()```function to have the turtle write the words 'You' to the left and 'Computer' to the right, as headers to columns with the scores.
 Here's some code for writing 'You':